wminshew/emrysdocs/content/docs/users/tutorial.md

 Emrys run does ~4 things:

-1. uploads a python script and requirements to the server with which a docker image is built
+1. uploads a python script, conda environment, and pip requirements to the server with which a docker image is built
 2. syncs the data set, if it exists locally, to the server
 3. auctions the job's execution to supplier's meeting the user's hardware requirements
 4. streams output logs back to the user & downloads anything the python script saved in ./output/